kevonc/kevoncheung.com/content/articles/20250630-crazy-performative-asian-parents.md

 >
 > It’s **her thinking**.
 Her way of breaking down a situation and reacting.

-Avery has been going to dance classes because we want her to build up confidence with her own body, stand in front of an audience with her head up and a big smile, and finding her own groove with music (a beautiful thing in life).
+Avery has been going to dance classes because we want her to build up confidence with her own body, stand in front of an audience with her head up and a big smile, and find her own groove with music (a beautiful thing in life).

 One time, her dance teacher mentioned a mini performance.
 We thought: great, time to see how her confidence has built up.
 We were super curious whether she enjoyed getting on stage too.